Are you an artist or creative who was impacted by the Thomas Fire or Debris Flow? You may be eligible for funding.

 Elementary School Mini-Grant Program

 Established in 2004, this program provides support to elementary schools in partnership with local artists and arts organizations to bring standards-based arts education into classrooms.
-Funds may be used to take a classroom to a Ventura County arts venue for an educational program.
+Funds may also be used to take a classroom to a Ventura County arts venue for an educational program.
 All funded programs must take place during the school day.

-VCAC distributes applications to all elementary schools in Ventura County.
+The application process is open to all elementary schools in Ventura County.
 We offer assistance to schools to identify artists and educational outreach programs offered by local nonprofit arts organizations that adhere to the Visual and Performing Arts Standards as set forth by the California Department of Education (VAPA).

 A VCAC grant panel selects proposals that best meet program guidelines.
 The school receives a check for half of their grant upon signature of the Grant Agreement by the school and its arts provider.
 Each school submits a final report including photos, statements from students and staff, and itemized expenditures.
 When VCAC receives this, the remaining grant monies are issued to the school.
 The school is responsible for paying all expenses including a stipend to the arts provider.
-Program support comes from John & Beverly Stauffer Foundation and Target.
+Program support comes from John & Beverly Stauffer Foundation.